Vote — Feb 9, 2016 6:50 p.m.

 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 Jun 26, 1986

 Enacted — Signed by the President on Oct 21, 1986

 This resolution was enacted after being signed by the President on October 21, 1986.

 Last Updated: Oct 21, 1986

-The “H.J.Res.” in “H.J.Res.
-666” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+666”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.